CharlesGulian/Deconv/README.md

 ## fits_tools.py

 * fits_tools.py is a collection of functions that I've written to manipulate .fits images
-* fits_tools.py contains the functions for
+* fits_tools.py contains functions for
     * Binning images: ```binImage()```
     * Retrieving .fits image data: ```getPixels()```
         * Note that ```astropy.io.fits.get_data()``` does the same thing as ```getPixels()```